Skip to main content

 Cookie bite hearing loss is often believed to be a genetic condition and can begin at birth or any time after.
 For some people, cookie bite loss worsens over time; for others, it holds steady after diagnosis.

-With mid-frequency hearing loss, you likely can hear birds chirping or thunder rumbling without any problems, but may find that other people seem to be mumbling most of the time.
+With mid-frequency hearing loss, you likely can hear high sounds like birds chirping or low tones like thunder rumbling without any problems, but may find that other people seem to be mumbling most of the time.
 You may struggle to hear your favorite music or turn the TV up very loudly during dialogue scenes.
 Social situations and even work environments might be difficult due to background noise.
 Mid-frequency sounds are often the sounds of people talking.

 Middle-frequency hearing loss is relatively uncommon, but that doesn’t mean it can’t be treated!
 Today’s hearing aid technology is highly personalized and can be customized to treat a cookie bite hearing loss pattern.
 Many of today’s hearing aids are nearly invisible to others.